7LPdWcaW/GrowTracker-Android/README.md

 The structure is very simple.
 Note: date timestamps are all unix timestamps from 1/1/1970 in milliseconds.
 All objects in arrays are in date order, where index 0 is the oldest and index (size - 1) is the newest.

+## Prerequisites

+Lombok is required for this project before you are able to compile.
+You can install it by going to `preferences->plugins->browse repositories->lombok plugin`

 ### Plant object

 ```